-Certification – Why use UKAS accredited certification bodies
+Certification – Why you should use UKAS accredited certification bodies

-You know I often extol the virtues of an Environmental Management System, using the ISO 14001 standard.
+You know I often extol the virtues of an Environmental Management System (EMS), using the ISO 14001 standard.
 It is a great way to manage your impacts & costs, comply with the law & engage with your customers & staff on issues that are important to them.

 Although you don’t need to get it certified, it is good practice to do so.
 Externally certification gives validity to the EMS, demonstrates you are serious about the quality of your system & helps identify where to improve.